moloch--/RootTheBox/README.md

 ## Questions?
 Problems?

-Open a ticket on GitHub and I'd be happy to help you out with setup/configuration/edits.
+Open a ticket on GitHub and we'd be happy to help you out with setup/configuration/edits.

 ## Feature Requests

-Open a ticket on GitHub, and I'll see what I can do for you.
-I'm always brainstorming new ideas, and looking for cool stuff to add!
+Open a ticket on GitHub and we'll see what we can do for you.
+We're always brainstorming new ideas and looking for cool stuff to add!

+## Contributing

+We welcome code contributions, please [see our contributing guidelines](https://github.com/moloch--/RootTheBox/blob/master/CONTRIBUTING.md) on the wiki for more information.